 In short, I sought a scheme that would avoid the language of ‘levels’ and indeed of ‘skills’, and would focus on the basic acts or moves of thinking that human beings make on a regular basis.

 I realised, of course, that there were very many verbs that we used to label such acts, but I aimed to cluster these into groups of (near) synonyms, and to select a key member from each group that would represent its central concept.

 I had the rather ambitious notion, too, that I might be able to order the groups in some memorable way, and I set about trying to create an A – Z, more in hope than expectation.

-When it occurred to me that my first four key members could be Think Ahead (later changed to Anticipate) and Think Back (or Backtrack), Connect and Disconnect, my hope turned to some excitement!
+When it occurred to me that my first four key members could be Think AHEAD and Think BACK, CONNECT (i.e. bring together) and DIVIDE (i.e. separate), my hope turned to some excitement!

 To cut a long story short, the ambition took, literally, years to fulfil, since the challenge grew as each letter was taken up.
 (E could have been Elaborate, Enquire, Envision, Estimate, Evaluate, Exaggerate, Examine, etc. In the end I went for Explain.)
 As you may imagine, there was much chopping and changing.
 But I did end up with a full A – Z, and only one ‘fudge’: there being no mental act beginning with X, I settled for (e)Xemplify.

 An important part of my thinking (!) was that, without a full and commonly agreed list of the different acts of thinking that were either happening or hoped for in the classroom, the chances of their being recognised, reinforced and repeated were considerably reduced.
 In effect, this list enables, for the first time, a systematic and detailed approach to metacognition – thinking about thinking – in the classroom.